Mfarzana/docker-learning/day2.md

 ### System Calls
 -  Essential part of Linux Operating System
 - Processes cannot access the kernel directly
-- System calls are used as an interface for processes to the kernel. glibc
+- **System calls are used as an interface for processes to the kernel**. glibc
 - provides a library interface to use system calls from programs
 - Common task like opening,listing,reading and writing to files all involves system calls
 - The fork() and exec() system calls determine how a process start